-In a proposal that examines what role the public has in decisions about development of Tasmania’s wild places, EDO is involved in two cases over a proposed luxury tourism development at Lake Malbena in the Tasmanian Wilderness World Heritage Area (TWWHA).
+In a proposal that examines what role the public has in decisions about development of Tasmania’s wild places, EDO has successfully represented clients in a number of proceedings relating to a proposed luxury tourism development at Lake Malbena in the Tasmanian Wilderness World Heritage Area (TWWHA).

-A permit application was lodged by Wild Drake Pty Ltd in October 2018 to use and develop Halls Island for luxury tourist accommodation, with guests accessing the site by helicopter.
+Wild Drake Pty Ltd proposes to use and develop Halls Island for luxury tourist accommodation, with guests accessing the site by helicopter.

 EPBC Act challenge

 EDO successfully represented The Wilderness Society (Tasmania) Inc (TWS) in an application to the Federal Court challenging the Federal Government’s decision that the development does not need a detailed assessment and approval under the Environment Protection and Biodiversity Conservation Act 1999 (Cth)(EPBC Act), the Federal environmental law.